Back

 15 hours – $199

-The RESIDENTIAL APPRAISER SITE VALUATION and COST APPROACH focuses on valuing vacant land and developing the cost approach, teaching you to create current cost estimates using market extraction, effective interview techniques, and professional cost data sources, culminating in an in-depth case study.
+The RESIDENTIAL APPRAISER SITE VALUATION and COST APPROACH appraisal course focuses on valuing vacant land and developing the cost approach, teaching you to create current cost estimates using market extraction, effective interview techniques, and professional cost data sources, culminating in an in-depth case study.
 Target Audience, it’s designed for individuals seeking to become Real Property Appraiser Trainees and those pursuing various levels of appraisal licensing and certification.
-Core Content, this appraisal course reviews and covers the following key aspects of the appraisal process:
+Core Content: this appraisal course reviews and covers the following key aspects of the appraisal process:

 Core Topics